Complexity of strong approximation on the sphere: Algorithm

 Next, we give a lower bound on $A$.
 Note that

-By our assumption $\frac{|u_2|}{|u_1|}\geq C_{\gamma} \log(2q)^{\gamma}$, Hence
+By our assumption $\frac{|u_2|}{|u_1|}\geq C_{\gamma} \log(2q)^{\gamma}$, hence

-Since $B>1$ then, Note that $A$ and $B$ satisfies the condition of Conjecture~(\ref{cc}).
-Therefore, by Theorem~\ref{ddalg}, our algorithm returns an integral solution $(t_1,t_2,t_3,t_4)$ which gives rise to a path of length $h$ from $v$ to the identity.
-This concludes the first part of our theorem. \\ Next, we assume that $|u_1|\leq |u_2|\leq C_{\gamma} \log(2q)^{\gamma} |u_1|$.
-Let
+Since $B>1$, By Conjecture~\ref{cc} and Theorem~\ref{diagliftt}, our algorithm returns an integral solution $(t_1,t_2,t_3,t_4)$ which gives rise to a path of length $h$ from $v$ to the identity.
+This concludes the first part of our theorem.